Richard Hughes was born on 19 April 1900 and died on 28 April 1976.

 - A method involving apparent obscurity is surely justified when it is the clearest, the simplest, the only method possible of saying in full what the writer has to say.

 Richard Hughes was a British writer of poems, short stories, novels, and plays.
 He is the author of A High Wind in Jamaica, which is a minor classic of 20th-century English literature.
 His children’s books include The Spider’s Palace and Gertrude’s Child.
-Hughes was a Fellow of the Royal Society of Literature.
+Hughes was a Fellow of the Royal Society of Literature and, in the United States, an honorary member of both the National Institute of Arts and Letters and the American Academy of Arts and Letters.
 He was awarded the OBE (Officer of the Order of the British Empire) in 1946.

 Source for image: https://en.wikipedia.org/wiki/File:NLW_Image_Richard_Hughes.png